bradyhhh/house_market_sentiment_analysis/README.md

 ```

 The confusion matrix shows that while the model performs better at seperating negative and positive sentiments,
-the performance of seperating netrual and positive/negative sentiments can be improved.
+the performance of seperating netrual and positive/negative sentiments can be improved.<br><br>
 The model achieves a weighted F1 score of 0.7196 and an accuracy of 0.7237.

 <br>